-About 15 years ago, I got to be on a conference call with one of the highest achieving women in my direct sales business.
+About 15 years ago, I got to be on a conference call with one of the highest achieving women in the direct sales business I was part of.
 She had all kinds of health issues, including such severe allergies that she could rarely leave her home.
 One of the things she said on that call was, ”you can do anything for 15 minutes.”

 There are sometimes limitations to anything for 15 minutes.
 (And since you’re reading this on my blog, that was probably your first thought…) Obviously someone with quadriplegia isn’t playing a tennis match before they go run a 3k.

 When you move into the realm of theoretical possibility, “anything for 15 minutes” gets good.
 But if you can’t do 15, start with 10.
 If you can’t do 10, start with five.
 Or three.
 Or even just one.
 But whatever it is, set a timer, and promise yourself that you’ll go until the timer goes off.

 Make sure when you do this, you’re setting yourself up for a win.
 Whatever task you want to tackle, break it down into its component parts.
 Let’s say you need to wash the dishes.

 You’ve got your silverware, flatware, glassware, and pots and pans.
 Divide silverware down into forks, knives, and spoons.
 You decide you want to start with the spoons.